jtbuffmire/cloudflare-cms/docs/api.md

     1. All boolean values in the database are stored as 0/1
     2. All timestamps are in ISO format
     3. CORS is enabled for all API endpoints
-    4. Media files are stored in R2 buckets
+    4. Picture files are stored in R2 buckets
     5. Post content supports both Markdown and HTML formats
     6. WebSocket connections should handle reconnection logic